We use Amazon Affiliate links in our content, this won't cost you anything extra, however, we may earn a small commission to cover our blog expenses.

 By now, you must have guessed it already, LG Gram is the latest 12th gen Intel core i7 laptop that supports the latest Windows 11 and pro as well alongside the latest Wi-Fi, Bluetooth, audio and headphone jacks, USB ports, display ports, card readers and whatnot.

-There are two unique features that will make you want to get it right now, the first one is an HD IR webcam to take online sessions and classes in the best webcam quality possible and the second one is its noise cancelling feature which will help you be on the screen seamlessly carefree.
+There are two unique features that will make you want to get it right now, the first one is an HD IR webcam to attend Zoom meetings or online classes in the best webcam quality possible and the second one is its noise cancelling feature which will help you be on the screen seamlessly carefree.

 The other two laptops; Lenovo Yoga C940 and Acer Swift 3 are also compatible and come with all features that a history student can benefit from but LG Gram here gives you all those features in plentiful size alongside some really advanced and futuristic features as well with being ultra slim and thin to carry around.